 Padres Press Release

-SAN DIEGO – The San Diego Padres today announced they have selected right-handed pitcher Casey Kelly from Double-A San Antonio, optioned right-handed pitcher Brad Boxberger to Triple-A Tucson and transferred catcher Nick Hundley to the 60-day disabled list.
-In addition, the club has reinstated right-handed pitcher Dale Thayer from the paternity list and optioned left-handed pitcher Josh Spence to Triple-A Tucson.
+SAN DIEGO – The San Diego Padres today selected right-handed pitcher Kip Wells from Triple-A Tucson and recalled right-handed pitcher Nick Vincent from Double-A San Antonio.
+The club also optioned both infielder Andy Parrino and right-hander Brad Boxberger to Tucson and transferred right-hander Joe Wieland from the 15-day to the 60-day disabled list.
 Executive Vice President/General Manager Josh Byrnes made the announcements.